PayButton/paybutton/docs/docs.md

 #### theme

 **This parameter is optional.
 Default value is '{ "palette": { "primary": "#4bc846", "secondary": "#f8fdf8", "tertiary": "#374936" } }'.
-Possible values are any valid pallete object.**
+Possible values are any valid palette object.**

 The 'theme' parameter specifies the themeing of the button and dialog.